-The most frequently asked question ever asked in our field is, “What does an occupational therapist assistant do?”
+The most frequently asked question ever asked in our field is, “What does an occupational therapist assistant do?” just after “What is an OTA?”

 OTAs work under the supervision of an occupational therapist in a wide variety of healthcare settings.
 They implement treatment plans developed by the OT for the patients.